Season ticket: Television

+Video games

+The use of battle passes as a means of video game monetization was first used within the Dota 2 esports tournament The International 2013, which provided a purchasable season pass to viewers rewarding them with in-game items for their viewership.
+Such battle passes gained more in free to play games following consumer and governmental backlash against loot boxes.
+By 2020, games like Fortnite and Apex Legends frequently used battle passes based around themed seasons and offering in-game items designed towards that theme.

 Other uses

 Other examples of venues that often offer season passes include amusement parks, recreational sports venues (ski areas), and paid-admission parks (state and national parks).
 Some passes may also grant additional perks, such as free or prepaid parking, or coupons exclusive to pass-holders.